Izza11/GLSL-Editor-Processing/README.md

          electron-packager . --overwrite --platform=darwin --arch=x64 --prune=true --out=release-builds

    Running this command would create a folder by the name of 'release-builds' inside the Shdr-master directory, which would contain the    Shdr.exe.
-The path to Shdr.exe needs to be given to "Shader Editor" tool later as you proceed.
+The pacakaged Shdr folder inside release-builds needs to be renamed and placed inside Processing tools directory later.

 ### Build instructions for processing core and processing tool
 1. Install Apache Ant